 We usually meet on MS Teams on Mondays 1-2pm, please check our term card below for exceptions.
 This term, we have decided to run in even weeks only.

 To join us, please subscribe to our mailing list by sending a blank email to mathematrix-discuss-subscribe at maths.ox.ac.uk.
 We would be very happy to receive your suggestions, which can be left anonymously at www.tiny.cc/mathematrix.

-We are hosting an informal coffee break out session for women and non-binary members of the department (including postgrads, postdocs, lecturers, and support staff alike) to get together.
-These will happen from 15:00-15:30 on Thursdays of Weeks 3, 5, 7, and 9, as a chance to get to know others in and around the department, who you may not otherwise get the chance to meet.
+Also, we are hosting an informal coffee break out session for women and non-binary members of the department (including postgrads, postdocs, lecturers, and support staff alike) to get together.
+These will happen from 15:00-15:30 on Wednesdays of Weeks 2, 4, 6, and 8, as a chance to get to know others in and around the department, who you may not otherwise get the chance to meet.
 The Teams link is on the poster below our term card.

 Previous Term Cards